 Brass buttons plants grow well in just about any commercial potting mix, whether soil-free, sandy cactus mix, or rich loam.
 When potting up the plants, don't dig a hole, as the shallow roots don't need a large volume of soil cover.
 Lay the plants on the soil surface, and gently pat and scoop the soil around the plants to secure them in place.

 Brass buttons plants add interest to terrariums and fairy gardens, where their ferny foliage and purplish hue contrast nicely with other petite plants such as baby's tears or kalanchoe.
 In the pampered environment of a container, plants will spread quickly, so divide them as needed to keep them in bounds.

 With their similar fern-like foliage and yellow disc flowers, the tansy plant (Tanacetum vulgare) looks like a close relative of the brass buttons plant.
-A perennial herb hardy in zones 3 to 11, tansy quickly distinguishes itself from brass buttons with its stature: Tansy plants grow to four feet, while brass buttons never exceeds a few inches.
-If you add some tansy plants to your garden, deadhead the flowers after bloom to keep the numerous volunteers from taking over your flowerbed.
+A perennial herb hardy in zones 3 to 11, tansy quickly distinguishes itself from brass buttons with its stature: Tansy plants grow to 4 feet, while brass buttons never exceed a few inches.
+If you add some tansy plants to your garden, deadhead the flowers after they bloom to keep the numerous volunteers from taking over your flowerbed.

 Can I buy seeds for brass buttons plants?

 Brass button plant seeds may be difficult to find.
 Your best bet is to buy a starter plant from a retailer or propagate using cuttings as detailed above.

 What color do brass button plants turn in the fall and winter?

 Brass buttons foliage turns a brassy bronze or purplish color in the fall.
 In cooler climates, the foliage should die back to the ground for the winter until it regenerates in the spring.